Ashish2037/Proctoring-system/README.md

 # Computer Vision and Speech Interaction
-This project combines computer vision and speech interaction to monitor a user's behavior through a webcam feed.
+This project use computer vision to monitor a user's behavior through a webcam feed.
 The system detects the presence of people and mobile phones, tracks head pose, and monitors mouth openness to identify speech activity.

 # Requirements
 Make sure to install the required Python packages before running the code: